|

 taking bad photos, being a tyrant during group shots, or stepping all

-over the ceremony, but relax..... although bad wedding photographers do exist although
+But lthough bad wedding photographers do exist although

 they are usually the exception than the rule.
 That said, you should of course research